If you are looking for some of the best keto friendly restaurants and bakeries in Singapore then you are reading the right article.

 While this restaurant isn’t strictly keto, there are a couple of hearty food choices perfect for your keto cravings.
 These include their lunch specials, such as the pan-seared Sustainable Barramundi (S$21) fillet, Chicken Protein Bowl (S$19) and the Zoodle Beef Bolognese (S$18).
 Want more greens in your menu?

-Try their refreshing Rebel Salads with delicious add-ons from grass-fed beef and scrambled eggs to mixed nuts and avocados.
+Try their refreshing Rebel Salads with delicious add-ons from grass-fed beef, steamed vegetables, mashed potatoes and scrambled eggs to mixed nuts and avocados.

 3. The Living Café